ThomasAitken/Scrapy-Testmaster/README.md

 TESTMASTER_ENABLED = True
 ```
 To generate your fixtures, you have three basic options:
-1. Just run your spiders as usual, Scrapy Testmaster will generate them for you.
+1. Scrapy Testmaster will generate them for you while running your spider as usual.
 ```
 $ scrapy crawl my_spider
 ```